Wintermute0110/Wintermute0110.github.io/LKESG/Linux-installation-and-configuration.md

 kodi@htpc:~$ startx
 ```

 The screen will turn black (don't panic) and you will see the mouse pointer in the middle of the screen.
-With a right click you can open the Openbox context menu and launch a terminal.
-Use `glxinfo`, `vulkaninfo` and `vainfo` to check that the OpenGL acceleration, Vulkan acceleration and VA-API are working well.
+With a right click you can open the Openbox context menu and launch a graphic terminal.
+In the graphic terminal type `glxinfo`, `vulkaninfo` and `vainfo` to check that the OpenGL acceleration, Vulkan acceleration and VA-API are working well.

-With the graphic system active you can press **Control + Alt + F1** to return to the text console.
-From the text console you can use **Alt + Right_arrow** or **Alt + Left_arrow** to switch from one text terminal to another.
-By default there are 6 text terminals named from `tty1` to `tty6` and the X server runs on `tty7`.
-In other words, if you keep pressing **Alt + Right_arrow** you go back to the graphic system when you reach terminal 7.

-To exit the X server bring up the Openbox context menu and click on **Exit**.
+To exit the X server bring up the Openbox context menu with a mouse right click and click on **Exit**.
 You will return to the text console.

-To reboot the system use the command `reboot`.
-To power off your HTPC use the command `poweroff` or press once the power button.
-By default in Ubuntu Focal Fossa both commands can be run by normal users logged into the system.

 -----